dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

    }
    ```

-3. add you can also add your ssl to this server
+3. and you can also add your ssl to this server

-#### add password to folder
+#### Add password to folder

 1. add password to your folder, use `httpd-tools`, you can install it by `sudo apt install apache2-utils`,